silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 ## Install Kubernetes cluster and software

-You will use an installation script called Cluster Bloom to install and configure a Kubernetes cluster and install the SiloGen software.
+You will use an installation script called Cluster Bloom to install and configure a Kubernetes cluster and install the AMD Enterprise AI Suite.
 It installs the following features to prepare an AMD GPU node to be part of a Kubernetes cluster:

 - Automated RKE2 Kubernetes cluster deployment
 - ROCm setup and configuration for AMD GPU nodes
 - Disk management and Longhorn storage integration
 - Multi-node cluster support with easy node joining
 - 1Password integration for secrets management
-- Install the SiloGen software using Cluster Forge tool
+- Install the platform using Cluster Forge tool

 ### 1. SSH to node as root user
 Access the node using SSH as root user.